cheekibreeki2401/cdataLib/README.md

 - A new data structure (A simple data frame) to be used for future implementations
 - A function to get the Pearson correlation value between two columns.
 - A function to process the k-means of the data-frame's numeric columns.
+- A function to calculate linear regression (Comes with a new data type linearRegressionResult)

 ## How to use functions:
 cdata library: